TanyaSharma-1/Lamborghini-Urus-Website/README.md

-This is a website about Lamborghini urus using HTML and basic CSS.
+This project is just a random practice project, nothing serious.
+It's is a website about Lamborghini Urus using HTML and basic CSS.